This article is part of a special StarWars.com series in honor of Star Wars‘ 40th anniversary on May 25.

 4. Wardrobe changes.

 While Leia appears to be wearing an outfit that more closely resembles the costume she dons during the last few minutes of the movie, she’s actually more covered up than originally envisioned by the artist.
-In early concept sketches, Jung modeled Leia in the style of fantasy artist Frank Frazetta, who’s probably best known for his for Mars and Conan series novel covers (and who was also greatly admired by George Lucas).
+In early concept sketches, Jung modeled Leia in the style of fantasy artist Frank Frazetta, who’s probably best known for his Mars and Conan series novel covers (and who was also greatly admired by George Lucas).

 5. Newspaper cover-up.